react-component/textarea/README.md

 ## License

-rc-footer is released under the MIT license.
+rc-textarea is released under the MIT license.